rome/tools/GOVERNANCE.md

 Certain project decisions require a vote.
 These include:

 - Governance changes: simple majority (over 50%) conducted via GitHub PR approval.
-- Core contributor membership: overwhelming majority (over 70%) conducted in the `#contributors-private` Discord channel.
+- Core contributor membership: overwhelming majority (over 70%) conducted by privately messaging a steward.
+Funneling both assenting and dissenting votes directly through stewards allows for anonymity when discussing the merits of a potential contributor.

 A steward may initiate a vote for any unlisted project decision.
 Core contributors can request a vote by contacting a steward.